wingkinl/wingkinl.github.io/content/posts/auto-renew-zerossl-in-synology/index.en.md

 A note for the meaning:

-it run the script, then redirect the output the the log.txt.
+it run the script, then redirect the output to the log.txt.

 > That part is written to stderr, use 2> to redirect it.
 For example:
 >